If you're getting tired of the same old lunches and looking for some new delicious lunch ideas, I've got you covered!

-These are the kinds of recipes that only get better with time which means they’re perfect for meal prep.
+These are the kinds of recipes that only get better with time which means they're perfect for meal prep and quick lunch ideas.
 So, for example, you could make a big batch of this greek pasta salad that would last you for days or whip up the chicken salad for these stuffed pitas, and boom, not only will you have a delicious lunch for work but also save yourself a ton of time.

 Lunch Ideas for Kids

 I've even got school lunch covered for you!
 If you're looking for kids lunch ideas, I have plenty of kid-friendly recipes like gnocchi, cheesy quesadillas, and even how to make the cheesiest grilled cheese.
 Most of these recipes are also meal prep friendly, so you can make them ahead and pack them up in the morning before school drop off.
 And if you're looking out for the best things to pack lunch in, this Yeti lunch box is great at keeping things cool, or if you're wondering how to keep food warm for lunch, try using this Thermos which will keep everything hot for hours!

 Some of the most popular lunch recipes on What's Gaby Cooking that I'm sure you'll love as well, like these 25 minute chicken tacos or five different ways to make avocado toast.
 And I must add this chicken fajita Cobb salad is a must-try!
 I mean, it is seriously incredible.
 Think everything you'd normally wrap up in a tortilla but over a crisp bed of greens.

 - ¾ pound ground turkey or chicken

 - 2 teaspoons olive oil